carlsteinhilber/pyxantech/README.md

 The MRAUDIO8X8M / MRC88 / MRC88CTL are eight-source, eight-zone distribution amplifiers produced by Xantech in the early-to-mid 2000's.
 They were installed in many nightclubs and high-end residential homes.
 The products were typically controlled by one or more wall-mounted keypads in each zone, which were programmed via Xantech's expensive (and somewhat clumbsy) *Dragon Drop* software which was a combined IDE and proprietary programming language.
 As wall-mounted keypads fell out-of-favor, and products like SONOS came on the market, these older Xantech products were cast aside despite their superior discreet amplifiers and multi-zone capabilities.

 ## So why spend any more ergs on them now?
 Hidden on the back on the Xantech 8-zone amplifiers were seldom-used RS-232 ports which, together with a rudimentary communication protocol, could control almost every aspect of the Xantech's functionality.
 Today, we can reinvigorate these old products by controlling them through a Raspberry Pi (or possibly Arduino) connected to this serial port, using this Python Flask application that can present a web-based interface to any browser-capable mobile device or computer.
 With Xantech 8-zone amps available on eBay, occassionally for less than even $100, this makes the PyXantech system one of the more affordable options for whole-house audio distribution.
+Plus I just thought it would be fun to see what I could do.

 ## Features:
 - Web-based, mobile-responsive controller interface